Metal art is greatly valued for its craftsmanship and designs, thus spurring my interest in an art that has tremendous decorative value.

 During this period, the clay mould needed to be destroyed to avoid the sculptor repeating the exact design for someone else without having to produce a new clay cast.

 In France, the peak of the art of metal crafting occurred simultaneously with her pinnacle of decorative artworks.

 They produced gilded bronze furniture enhancements, andirons, and clocks in ormolu (cast bronze ornaments surfaced with gold) that reached near perfection in design, form, and finish but soon headed for a decline by the early 19th century.

 Metal Art Designs of England and America

 Metals used for interior décor works in both America and England followed similar patterns and lines.
 In the 17th century, both countries had hardware products made of wrought iron, but far more thought was put into the English designs than that of the Americans.

 In America, utilities were the main consideration and the local blacksmith made mostly latches, bolts, and hinges.
 On the other hand, in England, fireplace accessories, for example, were made using iron enhanced with brass ornamentation which enriched the lesser metal.

 The 18th century was the silver tableware era and it was not uncommon to see silverware and other metal-based ornaments in both countries.
 France seized the opportunity of the English and American passion for ormolu and exported shelf clocks and other decorative ornaments that had great appeal to the American and English public.

 Basic Metals Used for Decorative Metal Arts

-There are ten different basic metals that were used traditionally, and even today.
+Ten different basic metals were used traditionally, and even today.
 They are: